‘Not Your Father’s Soy Sauce’

 Rated Tops by Expert Tasters

 EDEN Traditionally Brewed Shoyu and Tamari soy sauces are made in Japan by master artisans skilled in the ancient method of koji fermentation.
 They are aged in cedar casks through two full cycles of the seasons.
 Eden Naturally Brewed Tamari is made in Virginia.
 All of them are made with expertly selected U.S.A. family farm organically grown, non-gmo soybeans.
-EDEN Traditionally Brewed Shoyu was the highest rated and only ‘Highly Recommended’ brand comparisons of 12 soy sauces by Cook’s Illustrated Magazine, and EDEN Organic Tamari was recently named the best out of seven brands sampled by an expert panel of tasters in the San Francisco Bay area.
+EDEN Traditionally Brewed Shoyu was the highest rated and only 'Highly Recommended' brand in two comparisons of 12 soy sauces by Cook's Illustrated Magazine, as reported in its January/February 2000 issue.
+Cook's Illustrated is an independent publication that is not affiliated with Eden Foods and does not endorse products.
+EDEN Organic Tamari was recently named the best out of seven brands sampled by an expert panel of tasters in the San Francisco Bay area.
 (Read More)

 Eden’s Soy Sauce category includes two other special brews: Mirin (Sweet Rice Cooking Wine), not a soy sauce but rather the ideal complement to it; and Ponzu, a traditional dipping sauce with a delicious flavor of shoyu, sour, and sweet.
 Like our Shoyu and Tamari, once you try EDEN Mirin and Ponzu you likely won’t want to be without them.